About Ipswich River

 - ConnectorCare Card to Culture Participants: Free for up to 4 people when you show your ConnectorCare card

 - Boulders stacked to create arches and a grotto setting, constructed in 1905, provide an adventurous walk along the Rockery Trail.

 - Mass Audubon members-only benefits including renting canoes, camping on Perkins Island, or staying in our rustic cabin, the Innermost House.

-- Summer day camps in Topsfield, Essex, and Marblehead designed to provide campers with a unique opportunity to learn about nature.
+- Day camps in Topsfield, Essex, and Marblehead designed to provide campers with a unique opportunity to learn about nature.

-- Annual events like Halloween Happenings, Big Woods Hike, Maple Sugaring, Big Night, and Audubon Nature Festival.
+- Annual events like Halloween Happenings, Maple Sugaring, Big Night, and Audubon Nature Festival.

 - Travel programs to places such as Monhegan Island for fall migration and Downeast Maine to view puffins.